privacybydesign/irma-frontend-packages/yivi-css/README.md

-# YIVI css
+# Yivi css

-This is a package that contains all the necessary CSS to make YIVI flows look pretty and have a standardized look and feel.
+This is a package that contains all the necessary CSS to make Yivi flows look pretty and have a standardized look and feel.
 See
 [the style guide](https://privacybydesign.github.io/yivi-frontend-packages/styleguide)
 for visual examples and code snippets.